Amazon Timestream

 Let's connect a nodejs app in one Amazon VPC with a Amazon Timestream managed InfluxDB database in another Amazon VPC.
 We’ll create an end-to-end encrypted Ockam Portal to InfluxDB.

-To understand the details of how end-to-end trust is established, and how the portal works even though the two networks are isolated with no exposed ports, please read: “How does Ockam work?”
+To understand the details of how end-to-end trust is established, and how the portal works even though the two networks are isolated with no exposed ports, please read: “”

 Then run the following commands: